ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-01-reconnaissance/description.md

 Read/Watch about the reconnaissance phase of the cyber kill chain (in the resources mentioned in the previous challenge).
 Can you tell the difference between active and passive reconnaissance?

+#### Challenge
+Create a file `solution.txt` in this directory.
+Your solution will eventually consist of 7 lines, filled in with answers from the following sections.

 #### 1 Active versus Passive Reconnaissance

 Below are three actions performed by a hacker, what type of reconnaissance is the hacker doing (answer only with “A” for active and “P” for Passive)?